 Nintendo's lawsuit against ROM websites LoveROMS.com and LoveRetro.co will not be going to trial as the couple that owns them admitted to copyright and trademark infringement charges, forking over $12 million to the Japanese company.

-Nintendo filed the lawsuit back in July , as the websites were gathering donations and offering advertising space, while hosting games that are Nintendo's intellectual property.
+Nintendo filed the lawsuit back , as the websites were gathering donations and offering advertising space, while hosting games that are Nintendo's intellectual property.
 The websites were immediately taken down of course, along with their quite hefty databases of games.

 The lawsuit was filed in a US federal court in Arizona against Jacob Mathias and his company Mathias Designs, although his wife's name has been subsequently added as well.
 As part of the settlement, the Mathiases will have to shell out exactly $12,230,000 to the company.